About the Lunar New Year

 - Use the Harvest of Endurance scroll at Multicultural Australia to create a short story about one of the characters in Chinese-Australian history.

-- Research the establishment of the Vietnamese community in Australia.
+- Research the establishment of the Vietnamese communities in Australia via the National Museum of Australia.

-- Research well-known people born in a year of the dog.
+- Research well-known people born in a Year of the Pig.

-- Consider a Year of the Dog dance workshop with E G Incursions.
+- Consider a Year of the Pig dance workshop with E G Incursions.

 - Map the countries where lunar New Year is traditionally celebrated.